You know what sucks about being an adult?

-I typically buy Fage Total.
+As I said above, I always opt for Fage Total.
 Trader Joe’s also has a great version (my family swears it’s sweeter).

 Be leery of labels flaunting “Greek-style”.
 It’s not Greek yogurt, and in my book, is a no go.
 With a 10 second glance of the label, you’ll find a list of thickening agents used to emulate the desired consistency of a true Greek yogurt.

-Unfortunately, I haven’t been able to find a brand as high in protein as my beloved Fage.
+Unfortunately, I haven’t been able to find a low carb yogurt as high in protein as my beloved Fage.
 If you find something, let me know!

 Although… I’m currently crushing hard on all the amazing Kite Hill products.

 They make a mean vegan cream cheese, vegan butter, and – get this – a pretty epic almond yogurt.
-Not very high in protein, however it’s low carb content makes it a much more balanced contender when compared to other dairy free options.
+Not very high in protein, however it’s carb content makes for a balanced low carb snack when compared to other vegan options.
 Check it out!

 If you’re looking to sneak extra protein into your smoothie, add a few tablespoons of hemp seeds (buy them here).